PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## kernel.bbclass openembedded-core support

-This section provides detailed discussion of the `openembedded-core` metalayer that provides support classes and recipes used by `linux*.bb` and `linux*.bbappend`.
+This section provides detailed discussion of the `openembedded-core` layer that provides support classes and recipes used by `linux*.bb` and `linux*.bbappend`.

 <a name="figure-7-3"></a>